TheresaLui/SelfHelpContent_v2/articles/problemscopingques.network.vnet/vnet-peering-troubleshooting.md

                 {
-                    "value": "Unable to get the list of VM's", "text": "Unable to get the list of VM's" }
+                    "value": "Unable to get the list of VM's", "text": "Unable to get the list of VM's" },
+                {
+                    "value": "dont_know_answer",
+                    "text": "Other, don't know or not applicable" }
             ],
             "required": true